Back To CourseHistory 103: US History I

 But as the colonies matured, they began seeking trading partners other than England.
 So the British authorities passed a series of laws called the Navigation Acts to restrict colonial trade in favor of English mercantilist policies.
 Beginning in 1651, these acts restricted colonial trade to ships made in England or America.
 Anything imported into America had to go through England first.
 The colonies were restricted from manufacturing certain types and quantities of goods.
 And most importantly, there were lists of so-called 'enumerated items' that couldn't be sold anywhere except England or another American colony.

 The goal of the Navigation Acts was to force Americans to buy English goods.
 This drove prices up because the colonists had to pay whatever England decided to charge.
 They couldn't get it anywhere else.
 Goods imported from other nations came to England first and then a tax was collected on their purchase.
 The Navigation Acts also drew even more distinctions between colonies than already existed.
 New England built ships and prospered from the restrictions.
-The middle colonies benefitted from increased port activities.
+The middle colonies benefited from increased port activities.
 But the South was hurt when tobacco became an enumerated item; with only one buyer (that would be England), the price of tobacco went down because they couldn't sell it to anybody on the open market.
 Still, most of these changes were accepted by the colonists - until the Molasses Act of 1733.

-Even New England had benefitted from triangular trade even though they rarely purchased slaves.
+Even New England had benefited from triangular trade even though they rarely purchased slaves.
 What they did want was molasses from the sugar plantations in the island colonies.
 New England factories used it to make rum, which was then purchased by the British.
 And until 1733, American distillers bought molasses on the open market, often purchasing it from competing colonial empires.
 So planters in the British West Indies asked Parliament to pass a tax on all molasses imported from French colonies.
 The idea of this was to make French molasses more expensive so the colonists would buy the English molasses.
 This new economic restriction would have totally destroyed the rum industry in the North, and it weakened the import business of the middle colonies.

 Interestingly, the Molasses Act opened up an entirely new industry in America: smuggling.
 Merchants realized that it was nearly impossible for the British navy to monitor all shipping activity.
 Smugglers who were caught with contraband could easily bribe customs officials who made very modest salaries.
 Officers who tried to enforce the law were easily intimidated.
 Juries rarely convicted smugglers who were actually brought before the courts.